8ear/docker-wordpress/README.md

 # docker-wordpress
-Docker Container for Wordpress with included memcache and redis php modules.
+This repository is used to create via hub.docker.com automatic builds from the original wordpress:fpm container and add a layer for the following installed php modules:
+- memcache and
+- redis

+You can find this container: https://hub.docker.com/r/8ear/wordpress